-Tip to Never Forget the Days of the Week in Spanish
+Tip to Never Forget the Days of the Week

 As mentioned earlier, the days of the week in Spanish are lunes, martes, miércoles, jueves, viernes, sábado, and domingo.
-Knowing the days of the week in Spanish is essential for basic communication, whether you’re making plans with friends or setting a schedule.
+Knowing the days of the week is essential for basic communication, whether you’re making plans with friends or setting a schedule.

 The word “semana” (week) comes from the latin septimana (siete días or seven days.)

 To never forget the days of the week in Spanish, take into account this helpful tip: the days are related to the planets and constellations we all know.
 See the comparisons below.

 Domingo was influenced by the Christians’ word dominica, which means “the Day of the Lord”) because it is a day of rest for Christians.
 Sábado is influenced by the Hebrew sabat, a day of rest for the jews.